 (validity): If the leader is non-faulty then eventually all non-faulty parties will output the leader’s input.

-(agreement): If some non-faulty party outputs a value then eventually all non-faulty parties will output the same value (this property is sometimes called totality).
+(totality): If some non-faulty party outputs a value then eventually all non-faulty parties will output a value.

 Reliable Broadcast